top of page

 • Early greens

 Warm-season crops such as tomatoes, peppers, melons, and aubergines peak later in spring and summer.
+Growing in alignment with seasonal patterns improves resilience and reduces input requirements.

 March Gardening Checklist (Malta & Gozo)

-☐ Direct sow beans, greens and roots
+☐ Direct sow beans, greens, and roots

 ☐ Start warm crops in protected environments